 Patient presents as → a 78-year-old man who complains of slowly progressive vision loss over the last several years.
 He describes his vision as if he is looking through "dirty glass" and reports seeing a white halo around lights.
 On physical exam, there is clouding of the lens and no red reflex.

-Cataracts are an opacity of the lens that affects the vision the leading cause of blindness worldwide
+Cataracts are an opacity of the lens that affects the vision and are the leading cause of blindness worldwide

 - Seen with prolonged systemic or inhaled steroid use and statins

-Cataract appears dark against the red reflux on exam
+Cataract appears dark against the red reflex on exam

 - Slit lamp to magnify, difficult to see the fundus

 In the early stages, lifestyle modifications like using glasses, brighter lighting, anti-glare sunglasses, and pupillary dilation (with phenylephrine 2.5% every 4 to 8 hours) can be effective

 - Definitive treatment is with cataract removal - Surgery is generally reserved for more severe cases where vision impairment significantly affects daily activities